axolotl-git/CrackSearcher/README.md

 `https://example.com/?s=;.css.class;https://example.com/`

-explaination of the structure: https://example.com/?s= is the website link, ?s= mean that the purpose of the URL is to search something .css.class is the class that contain all the URLs you want to obtain https://example.com is the baseURL you can not include this because its not really needed for 90% of the times but some sites you may want to use it!
+explaination of the structure:

+https://example.com/?s= is the website link, ?s= mean that the purpose of the URL is to search something

+.css.class is the class that contain all the URLs you want to obtain

+https://example.com is the baseURL you can not include this because its not really needed for 90% of the times but in some sites you may want to use it!
-pay attention! all the sites are different.

 for example if i want to obtain the results from youtube.com it will be: https://www.youtube.com/results?search_query=;.style-scope.ytd-video-renderer;https://www.youtube.com